allen-munsch/mutual-aid/README.md

 # 🌾 mutual aid

-> Practicing mutual aid is the surest means for giving each other and to all the greatest
+> Practicing mutual aid is the surest means for giving each other and to all
-> safety, the best guarantee of existence and progress, bodily, intellectual and moral.
+> the greatest safety, the best guarantee of existence and progress, bodily, intellectual and moral. — Peter Kropotkin

 ## Development